 890 BC to 870 BC, Psalm 3: Elijah

-This generation is that of the years between 890 BC and 870 BC.
+This generation is from the years 890 BC to 870 BC

 - In the [1] thirty-sixth year of Asa’s reign Baasha king of Israel went up against Judah and fortified Ramah to prevent anyone from leaving or entering the territory of Asa king of Judah.